 Mix egg with water with a fork.
 Pound the veal steaks out to ¼ inch thick.
 Sprinkle with salt and pepper.
 Dip veal into the flour, then the egg- water mixture and last the bread crumbs.
 Fry in oil until golden brown on both sides.
 Serve with lemon wedge.

-Another very popular German food on the menu was sausage.
+They know how to cook another popular German food which is sausage.
 Other guests dining with me chose the “Wurst Liebber”.
 This is a plate of four sausages; Bratwurst, Weisswurst, Mettwurst and the Knockwurst.